 Freak Of Nature – After White Lion disbanded, vocalist Mike Tramp started this band and took it in a decidedly more heavier direction.
 While it came closer to fitting the sound of the grunge movement of the 90’s, it never found enough success to continue long term.
 Tramp eventually went solo and still performs and records today.

-Freight Train Jane – This short lived project by Black N’ Blue vocalist Jamie St. James was actually very good.
+Freight Train Jane – This short-lived project by Black N’ Blue vocalist Jamie St. James was actually very good.
 It unfortunately never reached enough people to garner the success it deserved.
-Think of it as a heavier Black N’ Blue with a slight modern twist.
+Think of it as a heavier Black N’ Blue with a slightly modern twist.
 While it’s hard to find, collectors pay top dollar for this one.

 Gypsy Rose – The debut album by this band “Prey” was a solid rocker.
 It featured a single which garnered MTV airplay but never received steady rock airplay and unfortunately disappeared into the bargain bins.
 Still a great piece of melodic metal for those who can find this hidden treasure.

-Heaven’s Edge – I will probably go to my grave thinking that if the debut album by Heaven’s Edge had only been released a few years earlier, they would have been one of the biggest name is 80’s hard rock.
+Heaven’s Edge – I will probably go to my grave thinking that if the debut album by Heaven’s Edge had only been released a few years earlier, they would have been one of the biggest names is 80’s hard rock.
 Unfortunately, it wasn’t released until 1990, just as grunge and alternative rock were becoming all the rage.
 The very day that I bought this album, I must have played it at least twenty times.
 It’s really that good.
 And thanks to the shift in the musical climate at that time, it just wasn’t given the great record label support that it deserved.
 This album is all killer and no filler.
-These carefully crafted songs were well written and balanced with a few ballads that didn’t feel cheesy and full on rockers that metal heads like me were all about.
+These carefully crafted songs were well written and balanced with a few ballads that didn’t feel cheesy and full-on rockers that metalheads like me were all about.
 So, in essence, a complete band that you and your girlfriend could listen to without an argument.
 Once Play Dirty gets going, it doesn’t take long to realize that this is a killer album.
-Skin To Skin, Daddy’s little Girl and the live, acoustic tinged, Is That All You Want are my absolute favorites, but it’s a great cohesive album that’s awesome from beginning to end.
+Skin To Skin, Daddy’s Little Girl, and the live, acoustic-tinged, Is That All You Want are my absolute favorites, but it’s a great cohesive album that’s awesome from beginning to end.
 Heaven’s Edge did release a second album entitled Some Other Place Some Other Time that’s also a great testament to their sound, incredible songwriting ability and musicianship.
 The band still does select live concert appearances.

 Love/Hate – Blackout In The Red Room hit in 1990 and this band seemed to have the swagger of a young AC/DC.
-The band received great airplay on MTV but were just another victim of bad timing in a changing musical scene.
+The band received great airplay on MTV but was just another victim of bad timing in a changing musical scene.
 Vocalist Jizzy Pearl has since served as frontman for Ratt, L.A.
-Guns and Quiet Riot among others.
-Without a doubt Love/Hate were one the best of the 90’s hair metal scene.
+Guns, and Quiet Riot among others.
+Without a doubt, Love/Hate was one the best of the 90’s hair metal scene.

-Roxy Blue – Roxy Blue are almost infamous for not only arriving too late, but for trying so hard to sound like Van Halen.
-While the band had the musical talent and decent song writing ability, they were often derided for being un-original.
+Roxy Blue – Roxy Blue is almost infamous for not only arriving too late but for trying so hard to sound like Van Halen.
+While the band had musical talent and decent songwriting ability, they were often derided for being un-original.